 Over in the Eastern Conference, #1 Ak Bars Kazan (Kharlamov Division winners with 104 points) faced #8 Neftekhimik Nizhnekamsk (77 points) and advance easily with a 4-0 sweep. #2 Avangard Omsk (Chemyshev Division winners with 102 points) had a far more difficult time and needed the full seven games to oust Sibir Novosibrisk 4 games to 3.

-Unsure at one point if their arena would be fit for use after sustaining damage late in the season when the region was struck by a meteor from outer space, Traktor Chelyabinsk (98 points) were able to host the playoffs as scheduled and also needed the full seven games to defeat Barys Astana of Kazakhstan 4 games to 3.
+Unsure at one point if their arena would be fit for use after sustaining damage late in the season when the region was struck by a powerful meteor, Traktor Chelyabinsk (98 points) were able to host the playoffs as scheduled and also needed the full seven games to defeat Barys Astana of Kazakhstan 4 games to 3.

 The third series in the east to go the full seven games was #5 Salavat Yulaev Ufa upsetting #4 Metallurg Magnitogorsk, whose roster boasted 2013 KHL scoring champion Sergei Mozyakin but were certainly missing the departed NHLer Evgeni Malkin, who finished third in season long scoring with 65 points in 37 games despite missing 15 games of the KHL season when he returned to the Pittsburgh Penguins of the NHL.

 The teams were then reseeded for the Conference semifinals with #1 SKA Saint Petersburg, led by leading scorer Norwegian Patrick Thoresen, sweeping #5 Severstal Cherepovets in four straight in the west.
 In a battle of Moscow clubs, #3 Dynamo took care of their historic rivals #2 CSKA 4 games to 1 to advance to face Saint Petersburg in the Western Conference Finals.